57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ---
 devOnly: true
-title: "Exploration of the Web3 Account Abstraction"
+title: "Exploring Account Abstraction: Building and Optimizing Smart Wallets with Dynamic and Alchemy"
 author: ["Zewei Zhang / Front-End Engineer"]
 createTime: 2024-08-05
-tags: ["Web3", "Account Abstraction", "Wallet"]
+tags: ["Web3", "Account Abstraction", "Wallet", "Dynamic", "Alchemy"]
 thumb: "thumb.png"
 thumb_h: "thumb_h.png"
-intro: "This article introduces how account abstraction comes out, its workflow, and its features and explores them through front-end code."
+intro: "In the evolving landscape of blockchain technology, the concept of Account Abstraction (AA) has emerged as a significant innovation.
+Traditional Ethereum accounts, known as Externally Owned Accounts (EOAs), have several limitations that hinder flexibility and security.
+Account Abstraction aims to address these limitations by decoupling transactions and accounts from the underlying layer, allowing for more advanced functionalities and enhanced security.
+This article delves into the origins and workflow of Account Abstraction, highlighting its advantages and disadvantages.
+We will explore how to build and optimize AA wallets using Dynamic and Alchemy, providing practical insights through front-end code examples.
+Whether you are a developer looking to implement AA wallets or simply interested in understanding this cutting-edge technology, this article will guide you through the essential concepts and practical steps.
+Join us as we explore the future of smart wallets and how they can revolutionize the way we interact with blockchain networks."
 ---

-## How Account Abstraction Comes Out
+## How Account Abstraction Emerges
 Ethereum has two types of accounts: Externally Owned Accounts (EOAs) and Contract Accounts (CAs).
 Only EOAs can initiate a transaction (TX), whereas CAs can only be called by EOAs and then interact with other accounts.
 EOAs are the main drivers of all transactions on the Ethereum network.

 However, EOAs have many limitations, and CAs are constrained by EOAs:
 1. They require the maintenance of private keys or mnemonic words, and losing them or being hacked means losing all assets.